Mihai Racoviță

 Mihai or Mihail Racoviță (c.
 1660 – July 1744) was a Prince of Moldavia on three separate occasions (September 1703 – February 23, 1705; July 31, 1707 – October 28, 1709; January 5, 1716 – October 1726) and Prince of Wallachia on two occasions (between October 1730 and October 2, 1731, and from September 1741 until his death).
 His rules overlapped with the accession of Phanariotes in the Danubian Principalities – he is considered himself a Phanariote for the duration of his last rule in Moldavia and his rules over Wallachia.

+In 1726, Racoviță presided on the trial of four Jews on charges of ritual murder of a child.
+The defendants were acquitted due to diplomatic protests by the Kingdom of France.

 Biography

 First rules

 A local boyar of the Racoviță House (and the father of Constantin Racoviță), closely related to the Cantacuzino family and the son-in-law of Constantin Cantemir, Mihai Racoviță was appointed ruler of Moldavia by Ahmed III, the Sultan of the Ottoman Empire, but had to continue fighting off other candidates for the throne, as well as their boyar supporters.
 To counter these, the Prince relied on Greek supporters: notably, his allies were the first members of the Rosetti family.

 These conflicts brought an increase in taxation, as well as new fiscal demands.
 He was replaced by Antioh Cantemir, who, by contrast, was seen as an exceptional ruler.
 Again on the throne, Racoviță was deposed on orders from the Sultan, and recalled to Istanbul on pressures from Russia's Peter the Great; he was replaced by Nicholas Mavrocordatos.

 He was returned to rule in Iași upon the outbreak of the Austro-Turkish War, given his image as an enemy of the Habsburg monarchy.
-When the Habsburg troops entered Moldavia, Racoviță suffered heavy losses, and called on help from the Nogai Tatars in Yedisan.
-Subsequently, he was able to defeat the infiltrating forces, and had the Habsburg commander executed together with those boyars who had risen against him.
+When the Habsburg troops entered Moldavia, Racoviță suffered heavy losses, and called on the help of the Nogai Tatars in Yedisan.
+Subsequently, he was able to defeat the infiltrating forces at the Battle of Iași, and had the Habsburg commander executed together with those boyars who had risen against him.